gurbaaz19/Practice/README.md

-**This repositary includes all the practice files new things learnt.**
+**This repositary includes all the practice files of new things learnt.**